popey/GetTogether/README.md

 ## Getting Involved

-To contribute to Get Together, you can file issues here on GitHub, work on features you want it to have, or contact us on [Telegram](https://t.me/joinchat/AlruIk5yiQizaJ0YtYehzA) to learn more.
+To contribute to Get Together, you can file issues here on GitHub, work on features you want it to have, or [contact me](https://popey.me/) to learn more.

 Currently the project needs: